Commonly Used Brand Name(s)Rifater

 - For the treatment of tuberculosis:

-- Adults and teenagers over 15 years of age weighing 55 kilograms (kg) (121 pounds) or more—6 tablets per day.
+- Adults and children 15 years of age and older weighing 55 kilograms (kg) (121 pounds) or more—6 tablets per day.

-- Adults and teenagers over 15 years of age weighing 44 kg (97 pounds) or less—4 tablets per day.
+- Adults and children 15 years of age and older weighing 44 kg (97 pounds) or less—4 tablets per day.

 - For the treatment of tuberculosis: